WebAssembly/interface-types/proposals/interface-types/working-notes/instr.md

 To support this we have two instructions: the `defer-scope` instruction establishes a context -- and a scope -- within which a `deferred` block may be executed.
-Any `deferred` blocks entered within the scope are not actually executed until the last instruction within the `defere-scope` instruction has been executed.
+Any `deferred` blocks entered within the scope are not actually executed until the last instruction within the `defer-scope` instruction has been executed.

 ```